 Water damage doesn’t just affect the resale value of your home.
-The damage caused by water can actually make a home sale fall through entirely and can costs thousands in lengthy repairs due to mold.
+The damage caused by water can actually make a home sale fall through entirely and can cost thousands in lengthy repairs due to mold.

 If you’re looking to protect your investment and keep your family safe, nothing pays off as much as preventative measures.
-Having a plan to prevent any damage from water might keep you from having to perform water mitigation.
+Having the plan to prevent any damage from water might keep you from having to perform water mitigation.

 Perform these tasks to keep your home safe:

 Too many people wait until they see water collecting in their homes to do something about issues.
 Water issues are often avoidable with regular inspections.

 Before you look at the inside of your home, take a walk around the perimeter of the structure.
 Warning signs are plants and trees that are too close to your home.
 Their root structures can lead to leaks.

 Also, inspect the foundation for cracks.
 These cracks can be an easy access point for water in your home.